-First, of course, you need to make that pot of hot coffee itself.
-Follow all the steps necessary to brew up some of your favorite brew, but make it strong!
-Use more coffee grounds or less water than you typically would.
+Follow all the steps necessary for your favorite brew, but make it strong!
+Use more coffee grounds and/or less water than you typically would.

 Pour the hot coffee quickly onto the ice in the mixing vessel.
 The ice will start to melt, but that’s OK.
 That’s why you made your coffee extra strong.

-Stir it immediately.
+Stir immediately.
 The coffee will chill as the ice gradually melts.
 You want it to cool it as quickly as possible.
-Keep stirring until the outside of your container is cooler than lukewarm, then move to Step 5 as quickly as possible.
+Keep stirring until the outside of your container is cooler than lukewarm, then move quickly to the next step.

-You probably won’t want to drink it out of this mixing cup, so stack a few ice cubes into your favorite drinking mug and then pour the newly-iced mixture into it, including whatever ice remains.
+Stack a few ice cubes into a drinking mug and pour the newly-iced mixture into it, including whatever ice remains.